collegeman/sharepress/readme.txt

 If you have SharePress installed, all you need to do is [buy a key](http://aaroncollegeman.com/sharepress).

 == Changelog ==

+= 2.0.5 =
+* Changed: Renamed "Sharepress" to "SharePress"
+* Added: Tutorial video for setting up SharePress and registering a Facebook Application

 = 2.0.4 =
 * Fixed: Major bug in setup process, prevented establishing API key and app secret in the database.